lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### Sender behaviour {#ACK-on-Error-sender}

-At the beginning of the fragmentation of a new SCHC Packet, the fragment sender MUST select a Rule ID and DTag value pair for this SCHC Packet.
+At the beginning of the fragmentation of a new SCHC Packet,

+- the fragment sender MUST select a Rule ID and DTag value pair for this SCHC Packet.
   A Rule MUST NOT be selected if the values of M and MAX_WIND_FCN for that Rule are such that the SCHC Packet cannot be fragmented in (2ˆM) * (MAX_WIND_FCN+1) tiles or less.
+- the fragment sender MUST initialize the Attempts counter to 0 for that Rule ID and DTag value pair.

 For brevity, the rest of {{ACK-on-Error-subsection}} only refers to SCHC F/R messages bearing the Rule ID and optional DTag values hereby selected.

-The fragment sender MUST initialize the Attempts counter to 0 for that Rule ID and DTag value pair.

 A SCHC Fragment message carries in its payload one or more tiles.
 If more than one tile is carried in one SCHC Fragment